Brendon45/Calculator/README.md

 # Calculator📱

-Welcome to the Web_Calculator, a straightforward and user-friendly web application designed to perform basic arithmetic operations seamlessly!
+Welcome to the **Web_Calculator**, a straightforward and user-friendly web application designed to perform basic arithmetic operations seamlessly!

 ## Table of Contents